Fuyuki0312/model-detecting-number/README.md

 - The model sometimes confuses digits like 0, 3, 6, 8, and 9 due to similar rounded shapes and different handwritting styles.

 ### 5.2.
 CNNtention
-- The CNNtention model was built based on Non-attention CNN model's architecture but with attention mechanisms, reaching 97.15% test accuracy.
+- The CNNtention model was built based on the non-attention CNN model's architecture but with attention mechanisms, reaching 97.15% test accuracy.

 ![description](Images/CNNtentionAccuracyCurve.jpg) ![description](Images/CNNtentionLossCurve.jpg)
 ![description](Images/CNNtentionConfusionMatrix.jpg)

-- The CNNtention model effectively classifies nearly all labels compared to the Non-attention CNN model above, though the CNNtention model still sometimes misclassifies 9 to 8.
+- The CNNtention model classifies nearly all labels more effectively compared to the Non-attention CNN model above, though the CNNtention model still sometimes misclassifies 9 to 8.
 This may be due to the fact that the number of image 9 is smaller than the number of other images in the custom dataset (section 3).

 ### 5.3.
 ResNet18 from scratch
 - The model reached 98.99% test accuracy.